Skip to content

 0.75 / 1

-94% - The company states that in 2021, approximately 94% of its plasma smallholders were enrolled in the company's smallholder programmes.
-However, the information reported is not externally verified.
+88% - The company reports that approximately 88% of its plasma smallholders were enrolled in its smallholder programme.

 • Y